Log Management and Analytics

 Employing this module allows for filtering requests containing such things as certain injection criteria and which IP address it’s from.

-This module is provided by default in many of the package distributions, but may require enabling.
-For the purposes of logging, the FilterTrace directive posts information to the error log.
+This module is provided by default in many of the package distributions but may require enabling.
+For logging, the FilterTrace directive posts information to the error log.
 Directives include:

 Example: Filtering in a vhost context container conditionally on filter and include modules: